Last Modified: February 3rd, 2022

 Hybrid ERP systems utilize both on-premise and cloud-based ERP implementation to provide a combination of the benefits and advantages of both systems at a higher cost compared to purely cloud-based implementations.

 ERP systems provide businesses with distinct advantages through accurate business intelligence, improved efficiency, and better inter-departmental data exchanges.
 The greatest advantage of an ERP System is that it integrates and unifies all software that is used by businesses instead of using individual and unconnected software for accounting, invoicing, inventory, and fulfillment.
 ERP systems automate several crucial business processes eliminating the risk of man-made errors due to the repetitive nature of some processes.

 As mentioned in the preceding section an ERP system consolidates the data from all departments in the company and stores it in one readily accessible database for greater transparency and accountability.

 2. Streamlines and Automates Business Processes

-An ERP system streamlines business processes by centralizing and consolidating the data from across several department and business processes into one omnichannel that reduces complications stemmed from different software for each department.
+An ERP system streamlines business processes by centralizing and consolidating the data from across several departments and business processes into one omnichannel that reduces complications stemming from different software for each department.
 ERP systems also improve tracking of crucial data like stocks from inventory to current orders in the queue for better business intelligence.